loicboutet/reactrb_tutorial/README.md

 ```
 after_update do
+  if state.editing
     edit_element = Element[".edit"]
     edit_element.focus
+  end
 end
 ```

 First we select our input.
 Actually Element[".edit"] is the syntax for the opal-jquery wrapper, so it's the opal equivalent to `$(".edit")` in javacript.
 And then we call focus on it.

 So now our element is focused when it appears... but the cursor is at the beginning of the input, not the end !
 OK, so now in JS we would do `#{edit_element}[0].setSelectionRange(edit_element.val().length, edit_element.val().length)` so in opal we would like to do something like `edit_element[0].set_selection_range(edit_element.length(), edit_element.length())`.
 However it seems that the opal-jquery wraper does not support the `edit_element[0]` syntax.
 So it is the perfect opportunity to show you how to access any javascript from our opal code.